murilorvargas/ignite-reactjs_watchme/README.md

 ## 💻 Project

-Simple movie and series showcase website, separated by categories, showing their grades and duration.
+Simple movie showcase website, separated by categories, showing their grades and duration.

 ## 🏁 Starting